Position

 How to become a Job Coach?

-1. Obtain relevant education: Start with a degree in a related field.
+1. Earn a relevant degree.
+Start with a degree in social work, psychology, or a related field.
+This provides a strong foundation in understanding human behavior and motivation.

 How long does it take to become a Job Coach?